 References and Suggested Reading:

-U.S. Department of Justice, Office of Justice Programs, National Insitutes of Justice (2009).
+- U.S. Department of Justice, Office of Justice Programs, National Institutes of Justice (2009).
 Special Report: Practical Implications of Current Domestic Violence Research: for Law Enforcement, Prosecutors and Judges.
 Retrieved Dec.
 6, 2011 from website NCJRS

-Violence Policy Center (2011).
+- Violence Policy Center (2011).
 Nevada Ranks #1 in Rate of Women Murdered by Men for Second Year in a Row According to VPC Study Released Annually for Domestic Violence Awareness Month in October.
-Retrived Dec.6, 2011from website VPC
+Retrieved Dec.6, 2011from website VPC